fahimk/fahimk.github.com/_posts/2015-04-21-using-rxjava-with-mvp-to-handle-configuration-changes.md

 <br />

 ###Options
 Up until now, I've used robospice which gave the ability to get pending listeners after a rotation.
-However, this solution excludes the state so that would have to be handled independently.
+However, it doesn't take care of saving the view state so that needs to be handled independently

-I stumbled upon two frameworks that both take this issue on directly:
+I recently stumbled upon two frameworks that take this issue on directly:

 <a href="https://github.com/doridori/Dynamo">https://github.com/doridori/Dynamo</a>